 If you already own a fitness tracker you might recognise this tale.
 You notice the battery is running low so you charge your tracker while you're in the shower in the morning.
 Then the next time you think about it, you're half way to work, your tracker is still docked somewhere at home and you've lost a day's stats.
 Fall into this trap more than once in a month and all of sudden your data feels like it has too many gaps to be useful.
 Bit by bit you start to question why you're bothering and before you know it the fitness band is back in its box.

 How do you fix this?
-Buying a tracker that doesn't need charging all that often, like the Garmin Vivofit 2 or Misfit Shine 2 is one way round this.
+Buying a tracker that doesn't need charging all that often.
+Like the Xiaomi Mi Band 2 for instance.
 An alternative is to charge the band while you sleep but place it right next to your phone.
 That way you won't forget.

 Log what you eat